 Insurance in respect of directors and officers is maintained by the WPD Group's ultimate parent, PPL Corporation.
-The insurance is subject to the conditions set out in the Companies Acts and remains in force at the date of signing the Directors' report.
+The insurance is subject to the conditions set out in the Companies Acts and remains in force at the date of signing the Regulatory Financial Statements.

-Director's report (continued)
+4 Directors' Report (continued)